Rapid Prototyping Services & Rapid Manufacturing

 Compare Urethane Casting with Injection Molding

 Both Urethane casting and injection molding can be used for low-volume productions.
 So people usually compare these two processes when producing products.
-Let’s look at some other key differences to consider below:
+Let’s look at some key differences to consider below:

 Unit Costs